nvl(val1,

 PRAGMA restrict_references (cross_rate, WNDS, WNPS);

-PROCEDURE a_sub_prog IS
+a_sub_prog IS

 PRAGMA AUTONOMOUS_TRANSACTION;